 NURS FPX 6218 Assessment 1 Proposing Evidence-Based Change

 Current issues affecting the health care system in Texas include lack of adequate access to care, high rates of uninsured individuals, inequalities in health, and increases in costs.
 Texas is by far the state with the highest incidence of people without insurance, with about 18%.
 In 2020, 4% of the country’s population remains uninsured; the data has been sourced from the Kaiser Family Foundation (2021).

 Such a scope of coverage hinders an individual’s access to vital health services, which results in an increased incidence of diseases that may otherwise be prevented.
-Health care in the state of Texas remains a challenge for many people, especially those living in rural areas and, to some extent, the urban centres.
+Health care in the state of Texas remains a challenge for many people, especially those living in rural areas and, to some extent, the urban centers.
 This is because the health human resource is periodically under stress, there are long distances to most of the health care facilities, and there is a minority of special care services available.

+NURS FPX 6218 Assessment 1 Proposing Evidence-Based Change